dinastyoffreedom/p2pool/README.md

 9. Wait until the initial P2Pool sync is finished (shouldn't take more than 5-10 minutes).
 10. Start XMRig with the following command/options:
 ```
-.\xmrig.exe -o 127.0.0.1:3333
+.\XMRig.exe -o 127.0.0.1:3333
 ```
-   - Note that you don't need to specify your wallet address for XMRig. **Wallet addresses set in XMRig config will be ignored!**
+   - Note that you don't need to specify your wallet address for XMRig. **Wallet addresses set in DCYig config will be ignored!**
-   - To set a custom fixed difficulty for your miner (for example, 10000), instead start XMRig with the following options:
+   - To set a custom fixed difficulty for your miner (for example, 10000), instead start DCYig with the following options:
      ```
-     xmrig.exe -u x+10000 -o 127.0.0.1:3333
+     DCYig.exe -u x+10000 -o 127.0.0.1:3333
      ```
 11. XMRig should connect and start mining!
-12. *(Optional but highly recommended)* You can create a Quickstart by creating a batch (.bat) file with the following contents and placing it in your P2Pool directory along with `xmrig.exe`.
+12. *(Optional but highly recommended)* You can create a Quickstart by creating a batch (.bat) file with the following contents and placing it in your P2Pool directory along with `DCYig.exe`.
 ```
 @ECHO OFF
-start cmd /k %~dp0\Monero\monerod.exe --zmq-pub tcp://127.0.0.1:18083 --disable-dns-checkpoints --enable-dns-blocklist
+start cmd /k %~dp0\Dinastycoin\dinastycoind.exe --zmq-pub tcp://127.0.0.1:37175 --disable-dns-checkpoints --enable-dns-blocklist
-ECHO Wait until the Monero daemon shows fully synced before continuing.
+ECHO Wait until the Dinastycoin daemon shows fully synced before continuing.
 This can take some time.
 Type 'status' in other window to check progress.
 PAUSE
 start cmd /k %~dp0\p2pool.exe --wallet YOUR_WALLET_ADDRESS
 ECHO Wait until the daemon shows fully synced before continuing.
 This can take some time.
 PAUSE
-%~dp0\xmrig.exe -u x+30000 -o 127.0.0.1
+%~dp0\DCYig.exe -u x+30000 -o 127.0.0.1
 ```

 ## Build instructions